 Attendance is taken on a daily basis upon the child's arrival to the program.
 Please contact the program if your child will not be attending for the day, or a series of days.
 GPY will work with families to overcome barriers that prevent children from attending school consistently.
 Our goal is to support each child in earning an attendance rate of at least 85%.
+We do not offer credits for absences.

 Families are responsible for signing children in and out each day.
+A complete signature with your full name or first initial and last name is required.

 Funded Families - If your child is part of a funded program, regular, daily attendance is a MANDATORY REQUIREMENT in order to receive this funding.
-We are required to regularly report attendance for children.
+We are required to regularly report attendance for children in our funded programs.
 We will make every effort to alert you if your child is in danger of being disqualified because of lack of attendance.
 However, if your child's funding is revoked, we may be forced to fill your child's spot in the program with a child from the waiting list.
 Please make every effort to have your child at the center on time every day.